anshulya-tamu/hls/README.md

 A more detailed demonstration is provided in the examples/ folder:
 1. `examples/single-reservoir-example.ipynb`
     - Walks through data download, classification, enhancement, and final time series plotting for a single small reservoir.
-    - Illustrates how to handle special cases (e.g., ice coverage, ephemeral water bodies).

-**PLACEHOLDER FOR FIGURE**
-_An example plot showing the time series of reservoir surface area with LOWESS smoothing._

 ## **Data Sources**